Back to Blog

 Desert Waters Correctional Outreach

 Understanding mental health is a beast of a task, but the most difficult hurdle to overcome is the very first step: acknowledging that a problem exists.
-That’s why it’s essential for corrections professionals to be aware of their own mental health, be open and honest about mental health struggles, and help others see a light at the end of the tunnel.
-Building open-door relationships between a team and simply asking “how things are going” can be all it takes to save the life of a silently-suffering colleague.
+That’s why corrections professionals need to be aware of their own mental health, be open and honest about mental health struggles, and help others see a light at the end of the tunnel.
+Building open-door relationships between a team and simply asking “how things are going” can be all it takes to save the life of a colleague suffering in silence

 Does Communication Matter?

-"Active listening" is an area I personally struggle with, so I purposefully focus on listening when I am around peers and inmates.
+'Active listening' is an area I personally struggle with, so I purposefully focus on listening when I am around peers and inmates.
 You may spend five seconds with every inmate on your block during every round.
-It may seem like a mundane task, but that five seconds is important to the inmate.
+It may seem like a mundane task, but those five seconds are important to the inmate.
 If you dismiss their conversation or disrespect them, they will remember.
 I am not saying that you have to cross barriers or become close with the inmates, but actively listen to them and ensure that you handle their requests appropriately.

 Chris Riedmueller